 Both Jabba and Donald Trump built their initial reputations from their businesses, and both can get a bad rap.
 Jabba is a crime lord, trading narcotics and illegal substances while taking effective political command of vast regions of space—according to Bloodline, he left such enormous black markets open that several different mob bosses claimed them after his death.
 And according to his critics, Donald Trump has also participated in a variety of shady (or at the very least, odd) transactions that may appear similar to Jabba’s.
 The accusations range from purchasing portraits of himself at charity auctions and a business scam in the form of an unlicensed university to allegations of broken anti-discrimination policies and monetary ties with mafias.

 However, while Donald Trump has been involved in over 3,500 lawsuits, he still avoids convictions.
 And, more obviously, his business is nowhere near as deplorable as Jabba the Hutt’s.
 Jabba the Hutt’s entirety of wealth was built from illegal activities, and his reputation was one of purely unlawful dominion.
 So, are Trump’s questionable business activities truly resembling of Jabba the Hutt’s?
 Of course not.
-While he has several doubtful events in his past, Trump publicly condemns illegal practices and has at least a few businesses that can stand on their own as reputable organizations—which are two facts that Jabba cannot claim for himself, and so this comparison is relatively unsound.
+While he has several doubtful events in his past, Trump publicly condemns illegal practices and has at least a few businesses that can stand on their own as reputable organizations—which are two facts that Jabba cannot claim for himself.
+The comparison is relatively unsound.

 - Remarkable Confidence: